 ActivePieces

 Activepieces is an open-source, AI-first automation platform that lets teams build AI agents and workflows without code.
-It offers 644+ integrations, an AI Agent Builder, and an AI Adoption Stack designed to drive organization-wide AI usage — complete with analytics, gamification, and a pre-built agent library.
-The platform emphasizes enterprise control with SSO, SCIM provisioning, custom RBAC, and audit logs, and can be deployed on Activepieces' cloud (SOC 2 Type II, GDPR) or self-hosted via Docker or Helm.
-Its open-source core (MIT licensed, 270+ contributors) appeals to technical teams who want full control over their automation infrastructure.
-However, its enterprise-oriented feature set and self-host focus may feel like overkill for smaller teams that just want a quick, simple way to build AI agents.
+It offers 670+ integrations, an AI Agent Builder with human approval steps, and an AI Adoption Stack designed to drive organization-wide AI usage.
+The platform emphasizes enterprise control.
+Its open-source core appeals to technical teams who want full control over their automation infrastructure.
+Its enterprise-oriented feature set and self-host focus make it a good choice for technical enterprise teams.

 8.